-The main explanatory variable, dist.{i}, is the distance from the location of firms in Pakistan to the sea port.
+The main explanatory variable, dist.i, is the distance from the location of firms in Pakistan to the sea port.
 The construction of this variable is explained above in Section 2.
-The inland distance varies across and within firms depending upon the port of shipment, which is determined mainly by export destination as these ports specialise in handling cargo for different markets (for details see section 6) The second explanatory variable, dist.{j}, measures the international distance to the market of trading partner.
+The inland distance varies across and within firms depending upon the port of shipment, which is determined mainly by export destination as these ports specialise in handling cargo for different markets (for details see section 6) The second explanatory variable, dist.j, measures the international distance to export market.
 It measures the sailing distance from the ports of exit in Pakistan to port of entry in exports markets The coefficients β_1 and β_2 are expected to be negative.